A Moroccan coastal city at golden hour

 Morocco stands out as a BJJ travel destination for several reasons.
 Training costs are significantly lower than in Western Europe or North America — a typical drop-in session runs between 100 and 200 MAD (approximately 10-20 EUR).
 For current benchmarks and camp-style pricing, read How Much Does BJJ Cost in Morocco?.
 The country offers a unique combination of world-class surf breaks and jiu-jitsu training, particularly along the Atlantic coast where surf-and-BJJ camps have emerged in Taghazout and Imsouane.

 The surf-and-BJJ camp format is Morocco's distinctive contribution to the global BJJ travel scene.
 MatnWave BJJ & Surf Camp in Taghazout offers all-inclusive weekly packages that combine twice-daily BJJ sessions with surf coaching, beachfront accommodation, and meals.
-BJJ Connection Morocco runs seasonal camp editions in Imsouane, a quiet fishing village known for its long point break.
+For a city base, MBT Jiu Jitsu Marrakech pairs extended opening hours with straightforward phone contact for visiting practitioners.

 For visiting practitioners, most Moroccan academies welcome drop-ins, though policies are not always published online.
 The best practice is to contact gyms directly via Instagram or phone at least 48 hours in advance.
 Classes are typically held in French and Arabic, with English increasingly common at camps and in tourist-facing cities like Marrakech.